lilaq-project/lilaq-project.github.io/docs/quickstart.md

 In this tutorial you will learn how to use Lilaq for creating basic diagrams and plots.

-We will start by importing Lilaq.
+We will start by importing Lilaq under the canonical abbreviation `lq`.
 ```typ
 #import lilaq
 ```
+Since Lilaq is a rather flat namespace with many definitions, it is highly recommended *not* to import everything `*` from it into the global scope.

 ## Getting started